 There are so many outside voices and opinions going in all sorts of directions.
 Things like weight gain numbers vary significantly during pregnancy.
 And the spontaneous comments about how big or small you are is such tough territory to navigate!

 I don’t admit to having this pregnancy thing fully figured out and don’t expect to be perfect in these nine months (or ever).
 However, these 3 tips have helped me significantly during this time.

 3 tips for the pregnant woman navigating recovery

 No, not a grain, but a bucket.
 You will need to take everything you hear with caution.

-Find a trusted friend, family member or healthcare provider to take your questions to.
-Only consider opinions that fit your lifestyle, personality, and are in line with your recovery.
+Find a trusted friend, family member, or healthcare provider to take your questions to.
+Only consider opinions that fit your lifestyle, and personality, and are in line with your recovery.